Haveno/marketplace/README.md

 # Marketplace made on GoNode Bootcamp

-Project of marketplace with express
+Project of marketplace API REST, with express and mongoDB full project with Sentry and Redis.

 # Clone project

-Just run yarn install, and after yarn dev to start the project on localhost:3000.
+Just clone and run yarn install, configure settings on .env file, and after yarn dev to start the project on localhost:3000.